wurenkai/UWF-RHS-Dataset-and-MASNet/README.md

 - pytorch 1.12.0

 **0. The proposed datasets (UWF-RHS).**
-- Due to the valuable nature of the collected and annotated data, we would like to provide access links after the papers are received.
-However, we will provide a few sample examples for ease of review.
+- Due to the valuable nature of the collected and annotated data, we would like to provide access links upon receipt of the papers.
+However, for the sake of review, we will provide some examples.
 Thank you very much for your understanding.

 Continuously updated...